Master of Science in Anesthesia Program

 Jennifer Puin, PhD

-The program is led by Joseph M. Rifici, CAA, MEd and Matthew P. Norcia, MD.
-More information can be obtained from Jennifer Puin, Admissions Director.
+The network is led by Joseph M. Rifici, CAA, MEd, and Matthew P. Norcia, MD, and the program is housed within the School of Medicine of Case Western Reserve University.
+Additionally, the MSA Program maintains partnerships with more than 80 affiliate clinical sites across the country.
+More information can be obtained from Jennifer Puin, Network Admissions Director.

 Academic Requirements for Admission

 The mission of the Master of Science in Anesthesia Program is to graduate skilled and compassionate anesthesiologist assistants.
 The admission policy reflects this goal.
 Applicants are considered on a variety of parameters that measure academic ability, communication skills, clinical aptitude, and personality traits.

 Admission to the MSA Program requires that the following criteria are met:

 1. Bachelor’s degree from an accredited college or university

 Applicants for admission must complete a course of study leading to a baccalaureate degree at an accredited U.S. or Canadian college or university, or its equivalent, prior to matriculation.